mozilla-services/remote-worker-server/docs/api/client.rst

 Creating a new worker
 =====================

-In order to ask for a worker creation client need to send this first standza:
+In order to ask for a worker creation, the client need to send this first message:

 .. code-block:: json